librenms/librenms/doc/Installation/Installation-Ubuntu-1804-Apache.md

     cp /opt/librenms/librenms.nonroot.cron /etc/cron.d/librenms

 > NOTE: Keep in mind  that cron, by default, only uses a very limited set of environment variables.
 You may need to configure proxy variables for the cron invocation.
 Alternatively adding the proxy settings in config.php is possible too.
-Read more on that here: https://docs.librenms.org/Support/Configuration/#proxy-support
+The config.php will be created in the upcoming steps, review the following URL after you finished librenms install steps: https://docs.librenms.org/Support/Configuration/#proxy-support

 #### Copy logrotate config